mftutui/configuracoes-gateway-ttn/README.md

 Beware, this configuration allows any user to do any commands on your system, without any password control.

-* Rebbot and login as ttn.
+* Reboot and login as ttn.
 You can now remove the default pi user.
 ```
 $ sudo userdel -rf pi
 ```